WrestleMania V: Preliminary matches

 The eleventh match was a WWF Intercontinental Championship match between defending champion The Ultimate Warrior and "Ravishing" Rick Rude with Bobby Heenan in his corner.
-As the Warrior was doing his usual running entrance, Rude tried to jump-start the match by attempting a knee to Warrior's stomach, only to find that the Warrior was still wearing the Intercontinental belt and hurt his knee with no effect on the champion.
+As the Warrior was doing his usual running entrance, Rude tried to jump-start the match by attempting a knee to the Warrior's stomach, only to find that the Warrior was still wearing the Intercontinental belt and hurt his knee with no effect on the champion.
 Warrior then shoved Rude into the corner 3 times from mid-ring before slapping on a bearhug.
 Rude hit a missile dropkick on Warrior and went for a cover, but Warrior no-sold and grabbed a second bearhug on Rude.
-Rude bit but Warrior hit him with a back body drop.
+Rude bit him, but Warrior hit him with a back body drop.
 He went for a Warrior Splash but Rude hit his knees on Warrior.
-Rude followed with a back to belly piledriver and got a near-fall on the champion.
+Rude followed with a back to belly piledriver, and got a near-fall on the champion.
 Rude hit a jawbreaker on Warrior and clotheslined him for a near-fall.
 He hit Warrior with a Russian legsweep and got another near-fall.
-Rude hooked on a surfboard but Warrior grabbed the ropes.
-He powered out hitting Rude with a running shoulder block.
-He delivered Rude a backbreaker and tried to lift him up, but dropped him clumsily in the ropes.
+Rude hooked on a surfboard, but Warrior grabbed the ropes.
+He powered out; hitting Rude with a running shoulder block.
+He delivered Rude a backbreaker and tried to lift him, but dropped him clumsily in the ropes.
 Warrior hit Rude a series of Irish whips in every corner.
 He missed a Warrior Splash.
-Rude went for a Rude Awakening but Warrior powered out and clotheslined Rude to the apron.
-He tried to suplex him back into the ring, but just before he completed the move Bobby Heenan pulled Warrior's leg out from under him, which caused Rude to fall on top of the champion, and held onto it so the weakened Warrior could not escape as Rude pinned him.
+Rude went for a Rude Awakening, but Warrior powered out and clotheslined Rude to the apron.
+He tried to suplex him back into the ring, but just before he completed the move, Bobby Heenan pulled Warrior's leg out from under him, which caused Rude to fall on top of the champion, and held onto it so the weakened Warrior could not escape as Rude pinned him.
 Rude won the match and became the new WWF Intercontinental Champion in what was Warrior's first pinfall loss in the WWF.
 Following the match, an enraged Warrior chased Heenan around and into the ring and hit him with a gorilla press drop.

 The twelfth match was between "Hacksaw" Jim Duggan and Bad News Brown.
 The powerhouse Brown dominated Duggan in the early goings but missed a charge in the corner.
-Duggan hit him a series of punches.
-Brown hit Duggan an Irish whip and smashed his head into the turnbuckles but Duggan no-sold.
-Duggan hit Brown a series of shoulder blocks before getting slugged.
+Duggan hit him with a series of punches.
+Brown hit Duggan with an Irish whip and smashed his head into the turnbuckles, but Duggan no-sold.
+Duggan hit Brown with a series of shoulder blocks before getting slugged.
 They went to the floor where Duggan was whipped shoulder-first into the ring post.
-Brown hit Duggan a Ghetto Blaster but Duggan avoided it and instead hit his three-point stance clothesline.
+Brown hit Duggan a Ghetto Blaster, but Duggan avoided it and instead hit his three-point stance clothesline.
 Brown fell to the floor and tossed a chair into the ring.
 Meanwhile, Duggan got his 2x4.
-They both hit each other with foreign objects.
-The referee disqualified both men, as the match resulted in a double disqualification.
+They both hit each other with foreign objects, ending the match in a double disqualification.